backstage/backstage-deploy/README.md

 # backstage-deploy

-This packages provides a CLI to help deploy Backstage on a specified cloud provider.
+This package provides a CLI to help deploy Backstage on a specified cloud provider.
+It uses [Pulumi](https://www.pulumi.com) internally to create the requires resources.

 ## Usage